 - The cable is also made from steel, but it’s nylon-coated

-The Best Hybrid Sock Needles
+The Best Hybrid Needle Sets

-These may look slightly strange, two DPNs stuck together with a short cable.
-They’re a unique hybrid of double pointed needles and circular needles.
+These two DPNs stuck together with a short cable.
+They’re a unique hybrid of double-pointed needles and circular needles.
 Cast on in the round, but the stitches are distributed over two needles.

 - Comes with a handy storage tube

-- Many different sizes available
+- Many different sizes available in these needle sets

 - Smooth joins

-- Flexible cable
+- Flexible cable joining the pairs

-- Much faster knitting compared to using DPNs
+- Much faster compared to using DPNs

 - Might not be useful for some people

-Neko Sock Curved Double-Pointed Needles
+Neko Sock Curved DPNs

 - Comes in a pack of 3